Robert Drysdale

+Drysdale is one of only four Americans to have won the ADCC absolute division; at the 2007 ADCC he submitted grappling legend Marcelo Garcia in just over two minutes.

 Early life

 Born in Utah, the United States to a Brazilian mother and American father, he moved to Brazil with his family in 1987 at the age of six.
 Robert Drysdale spent much of his childhood in Brazil.

 He was introduced to Brazilian jiu-jitsu during his late teens (17) at the Quatro Tempos Academy in the city of Itú, state of São Paulo, Brazil in 1998.
-As a white belt, Drysdale moved back to the US to pursue his academic studies in Las Vegas, in 2008.
+Drysdale moved back to the US to pursue his academic studies in Las Vegas in 2008.
 He continued training with instructor Steve da Silva until with his instructor’s encouragement, Robert decided to move back to Brazil where the sport was gaining popularity and had more competition opportunities.

 Career

 Brazilian jiu jitsu

 Beginning in the early 1990s, jiu-jitsu began growing in popularity worldwide and Brazil was quickly becoming the Mecca for jiu-jitsu.
 Robert returned to Brazil in 2002 to dedicate himself entirely to training and competing in Brazilian jiu-jitsu.
 Over the years he has trained continually, initially with Maromba Club and eventually team Brasa Jiu-Jitsu Club in São Paulo, Brazil.

 While training and competing for Brasa Club he received his Black Belt in 2004 from the famed Léo Vieira.

 In Brazil, he went on to win multiple national and world titles, becoming the 2nd US national to win an IBJJF black belt World title (2005), after BJ Penn.

 In 2007 he won the prestigious ADCC Submission Wrestling World Championship – Open Division ADCC, submitting Marcelo Garcia in just over two minutes, a feat considered to be the equivalent of "out-swimming" Michael Phelps.

 In early 2008, he returned to the US where he trained with former UFC Champion, Randy Couture and former Pride Champion Wanderlei Silva.
 That same year he opened Drysdale Jiu-Jitsu in Las Vegas, still in operation today.

 He has competed and taught in various countries around the world, including Germany, Denmark, Poland, France, Sweden, Finland, Mexico, Australia, New Zealand Canada, Cuba, Brazil, Norway, Ireland, Holland, Belgium, Greece, Serbia, Spain, Turkey, Russia, England, Scotland, Japan, Bulgaria and Austria; while teaching and hosting seminars in cities across the United States.

 In 2012 Drysdale joined forces with Rodrigo Cavaca to form a new grappling team – Zenith BJJ, which became a big player in the sport.